 Nafiza is not just an aspirant but an advocate of woman empowerment and social development.

 “Dho Tapu is a small neglected village under Syari Constituency which lacks proper road, water and electricity.
 The roads are the cause of numerous damages.
 There are no proper medical facilities for the people here despite having star hotels and a casino.
 Due to the condition of the road, there are school dropouts who labour for their family.
 There’s no proper sanitation and the village has limited electricity and not everyone enjoys this luxury.
-The village people are gullible gentle folks who rather believe in a local remedy than approach a doctor who is 2 hours away”, she informs.
+The village people are gullible gentle folks who rather believe in a local remedy than approach a doctor who is 2 hours away”,

 For Nafiza, a medical issue is problematic and she’s willing to give a portion of land for a dispensary which is a must in her locality.
 She believes in actions rather than words.
 Her future plans include events where she can make people aware of the situation in Dho Tapu, for which she feels a deep sense of duty.